 Is Bitcoin Mining Legal?

-If you are wondering whether bitcoin mining is legal, the answer is yes in most cases.
-There are a few countries where bitcoin mining is outlawed, such as Algeria, Bangladesh, China, Egypt, Iraq, Morocco, Nepal, Qatar and Tunisia, according to TheStreet, reporting on a November 2021 Law Library of Congress report.
-Russia has proposed a ban, and Sweden is calling for a ban within the EU over energy concerns.
+Bitcoin mining is legal in most cases.
+There are a few countries where bitcoin mining is outlawed, such as Algeria, Bangladesh, China, Egypt, Iraq, Morocco, Nepal, Qatar, Russia and Tunisia.
+Sweden is calling for a ban within the EU over energy concerns.
 You may want to look into local regulations where you live, but for now, bitcoin mining is legal in the U.S. and most other countries, but not all U.S. states allow it.

 Daria Uhlig contributed to the reporting for this article.